PhamJohn/amazon_vine_analysis/README.md

 # Amazon Vine Analysis

 ## Overview
-This project examines the concept of Big Data where Pyspark will be utilized within Google Colab.
-Amazon's Vine data will be examined.
-There are insights into paid and unpaid reviews in this data.
-The purpose is to determine return on investment or if the difference was negligible.
+This project examines the concept of Big Data where Pyspark will be utilized within Google Colab with Amazon's Vine dataset (specifically insights into paid and unpaid reviews).
 ![image](https://github.com/codepast12/amazon_vine_analysis/blob/main/Resources/overview.png)

 ## Results